Egypt

 - In 2020, Egypt revealed plans to invest around EGP 134.2 billion by 2050 to build seawater desalination facilities aimed at generating 6.4 million cubic meters of drinkable water daily.
 This project will occur in six five-year phases, starting with an initial investment of EGP 45 billion to establish 47 desalination plants by 2025.
 Ayman Soliman, CEO of the Sovereign Fund of Egypt, mentioned last year that the nation aims to finalize contracts for 21 desalination plants during this first phase of the expansive initiative.
 Given Egypt's water scarcity issues, the country will likely need water desalination to produce green hydrogen, which typically requires significant water.
 Additionally, the electrolysis process creates brine, which presents disposal challenges and risks damaging marine ecosystems if not appropriately handled.
 Furthermore, new renewable energy sources must support hydrogen production — akin to the EU's "additionality” requirement — to ensure that existing renewable energy outputs are not redirected from the power grid.

-- Fertiglobe, a urea and ammonia exporter based in the UAE, finalised a EUR 397 million offtake agreement with Germany's H2Global program in July 2024.
+- Egypt Green Hydrogen project: Fertiglobe, a urea and ammonia exporter based in the UAE, finalised a EUR 397 million offtake agreement with Germany's H2Global program in July 2024.
 This agreement allows them to supply green ammonia from their Egyptian facilities to the EU from 2027 to 2033, covering 10% of Germany’s annual ammonia requirement.
 Last December, the company dispatched the first ISCC PLUS-certified (International Sustainability and Carbon Certification) green ammonia shipment to India from their electrolyser facility in Egypt’s Suez Canal Economic Zone.
+This 100 MW green hydrogen project, a partnership between Fertiglobe, Scatec, Orascom Construction, the Sovereign Fund of Egypt and the Egyptian Electricity Transmission Company, is expected to reach a final investment decision in the first half of 2025.

 Financing